Cut3st/learning_python/README.md

 ✅ Day 2 - (1:08:37/12:00:00) *12th June 2025*
  - Pending Temp, Weight, Height Converter and BMI Calculator project

-Reflection:  `Had only an hour to "study" since its late, little progress with the video due to to me additional requirements to the project BroCodez requested for, literally only converting weight and temperature, i just had add more to it currently stuck at BMI wrong calculation`
+Reflection:  `1 hour to "study" since its late, little progress with the video due to to me additional requirements to the project BroCodez requested for, literally only converting weight and temperature, i just had add more to it currently stuck at BMI wrong calculation`